Snowflake-Labs/sfguide-native-apps-limited-access-data/README.md

-# Privacy Protected Data Sample Framework
+# Limited Access Data Sample Framework
 Copyright (c) 2023 Snowflake Inc. All Rights Reserved.

 **For use with Snowflake Native Applications Preview feature**